 I have won funding from sources including the BBSRC, the MRC, the Technology Strategy Board, the Society for Endocrinology, the British Society for Neuroendocrinology, the British Pharmacological Society and the NC3Rs.
-I have successfully supervised more than twenty PhD students to completion.
-I am Director of Postgraduate Studies (Research) for the Department of Medicine, and Admissions Tutor for the Faculty of Medicine with particular responsibility for widening participation.
+I have successfully supervised more than thirty PhD students to completion.
+I am an honorary fellow of the Royal College of Physicians, Director of Postgraduate Studies (Research) for the Department of Medicine, and Admissions Tutor for the Faculty of Medicine with particular responsibility for widening participation.

 et al., 2023, The metabolic interplay between dietary carbohydrate and exercise and its role in acute appetite-regulation in males: a randomised controlled study, The Journal of Physiology, Vol:601, ISSN:0022-3751, Pages:3461-3480

 et al., 2023, Dax1 modulates ERα-dependent hypothalamic estrogen sensing in female mice, Nature Communications, Vol:14, ISSN:2041-1723, Pages:1-10

 et al., 2022, The Power of Suggestion: Subjective Satiety Is Affected by Nutrient and Health-Focused Food Labelling with No Effect on Physiological Gut Hormone Release, Nutrients, Vol:14